-On January 16, 2014, the Company announced that Kinsley Mountain LLC joint venture began the 2014 exploration program on January 18, 2014 budgeted at US\$4,470,000.
-The Company has notified Pilot Gold of its intention to finance its approximate US\$941,000 share of the proposed program in 2014.
+On January 16, 2014, the Company announced the commencement of the 2014 exploration program budgeted at US\$4,471,511.
+The Company notified Pilot Gold of its intention to finance its US\$943,936 share of the proposed program in 2014.
+In April 2014, the 2014 budget was subsequently increased to US\$6,044,400 of which the Company's share is US\$1,265,697.

-The initial winter drilling program of 3,700 metres will focus on infilling and extending the Western Flank toward the Right Spot target, where host rocks returned significant gold values in road cut sampling.
-Drill results from the Western Flank and Right Spot sampling suggest that the targets may result in a gold mineralized zone stretching more than one kilometre.
+The initial 2014 winter drilling program focused on infilling and extending the Western Flank toward the Right Spot target, where host rocks returned significant gold values in road cut sampling.
+Pilot Gold's initial drilling program intersected high-grade gold in several holes over significant widths.